-Clustering Requirements.
+Clustering Requirements

-- Two or more PCs with 64-bit Windows Server 2008 SE OS installed. - Administrator privileges on all the machines on which the Cerify software will be installed. - Meet the minimum Hardware specifications. - All the clustering PCs should be in the same network with correctly configured Static IP addresses. - All of the PCs in the cluster should be able to route to each other.
-The Supervisor unit is given a network name that is recognized and resolved by all the Media Test Units. - You should know the fully qualified name of the Supervisor unit and provide this when Media Test Units installer asks for the name of the Supervisor unit. - All the Media Test Units should reside on the same network as the Supervisor unit. - If the Supervisor or Media Test Units have more than one network interfaces, it is better to bridge all the network interfaces together.
-For instructions on configuring the network bridge, refer to Configuring a Network Bridge (see page 18). - Synchronization between all the units in cluster must be maintained.
-For example, use an NTP server to synchronize the units in a cluster.
+- Two or more PCs with 64-bit Windows Server 2008 SE OS installed. - Administrator privileges on all the machines on which the Cerify software will be installed. - All of the systems with Cerify installed need to meet the minimum hardware specifications. - All of the clustering PCs, Media Test Units, and Secondary Supervisor unit should reside on the same network as the Supervisor unit.
+It is recommended that each cluster unit be configured with Static IP addresses. - All of the PCs in the cluster should be able to route to each other.
+The Supervisor unit and the Secondary Supervisor unit (in the case of an HA cluster) each need to be given a network name that is recognized and resolved by all of the units in the cluster. - You should know the fully qualified name of the Supervisor unit and the Secondary Supervisor unit and provide these when the installer of the other units in the cluster asks for the names of the Supervisor and Secondary Supervisor units. - In the case of a normal cluster (non-HA cluster), if the Supervisor or Media Test Units have more than one network interfaces, it is better to bridge all the network interfaces together.
+For instructions on configuring the network bridge, refer to Configuring a Network Bridge (see page 23). - Synchronization between all the units in cluster must be maintained.
+For example, use an NTP server to synchronize the units in a cluster. - All the units in the cluster should be configured to be in the same time zone.